 The ultimate goal of any project is to create a unique product, service or result and in this endeavor, a lot of requirement has to be gathered.
 Thereafter, these requirements have to be managed, prioritized, documented and checked for their feasibility for the business and the person responsible for all this work is called the ‘Business Requirements Analyst’.

 A Business Requirements Analyst should be able to understand the broader perspective surrounding the solution to be developed

 The moment a project’s life-cycle starts, the Business Requirements Analysts steps in.
 Sometimes he is available for the complete cycle of the project, analyzing and assisting in each and every stage whereas, if he is working on many projects simultaneously, he may step in whenever required.

-These days, Business Requirements Analysts (sometimes referred as just ‘Requirements Analysts’) are seen contributing in almost every domain ranging from Information Technology, Engineering, Infrastructure and Banking, along with several others.
-Their education backgrounds are as varied as the domains they serve and a Business Requirements Analyst could be a MBA, an engineer or a technician.
-There is a general belief that analysts are only in the IT and computers departments which is not correct as analysts (although not as much as in IT) are very well present in other domains as well.
+These days, Business Requirements Analysts (sometimes referred to as just ‘Requirements Analysts’) are seen contributing in almost every domain ranging from Information Technology, Engineering, Infrastructure, and Banking, along with several others.
+Their education backgrounds are as varied as the domains they serve and a Business Requirements Analyst could be an MBA, an engineer or a technician.
+There is a general belief that analysts are only in the IT and computers departments which, is not correct, as analysts (although not as much as in IT) are very well present in other domains and industries as well.

 The expertise of Business Requirements Analysts comes from the experience they have accumulated over the years in the fields they operate in, their capability to analyze and assess all the components of a problem and an exceptional skill to communicate and document complex business and technical concepts & requirements.
 Moreover, there are several on-job trainings that are given to analysts to impart interpersonal and soft skills, data modeling and other domain-specific skills.